 One of the major goals was for the home to be ADA compliant, while carefully detailing the areas to be addressed with a rigorous approach as to this necessity.
 Most importantly, the goal was to enhance the design aspect aesthetically, rather than diminishing the design to simple functionality.

 Likewise, the bathroom and in the kitchen, as shown in the images, incorporate much of our thought process through cantilevering much of the work surfaces to allow for wheelchair accessibility.

 Greg’s design approach helped to create a more interesting configuration in these areas, by creating negative spaces in lieu of full banks of cabinets.
 Additionally, all showers were done curb-less with linear drains to facilitate ease in access.

-Greg and his talented team was able to address some unusual ceiling angles with the track lighting in the studio.
-The tracks are suspending randomly; however, this was carefully calculated and placed to address views as well as a purposeful answer which worked with the ceiling pitches.
+Greg and his talented team were able to address some unusual ceiling angles with the track lighting in the studio.
+The tracks are suspended randomly; however, this was carefully calculated and placed to address views as well as a purposeful answer which worked with the ceiling pitches.

-To summarize, an award winning project takes a talented design team as well as clients that value a professionals input and who appreciate great design.
+To summarize, an award-winning project takes a talented design team as well as clients that value professional input and who appreciate great design.
 Luckily, we had all of those components!